Hamza12378/CUI-Virtual-Campus-Tour/README.md

 3. Explore departments and campus landmarks by clicking on interactive hotspots within the 360-degree images.<br>
 # Benefits:

-Accessibility: Prospective students, parents, and anyone interested in our university can explore the campus remotely.
+Accessibility: Prospective students, parents, and anyone interested in our university can explore the campus remotely. <br>
-Engagement: Detailed descriptions and immersive visuals provide a comprehensive overview of campus life.
+Engagement: Detailed descriptions and immersive visuals provide a comprehensive overview of campus life.<br>
-Innovation: Embrace the future of campus tours with cutting-edge technology.
+Innovation: Embrace the future of campus tours with cutting-edge technology.<br>

 # Conclusion: